Escape Artist

 When I moved from the dense hum of Kyoto to the snow-dusted stillness of Helsinki, I didn’t expect to find such peace.

-What exactly makes Finland different?
+What exactly makes living in Finland different?
 And what underpins Finnish happiness?
 To better understand Finland’s remarkable consistency, it helps to compare it with other high-functioning countries that nonetheless report lower well-being.
 My home country, Japan, is one such example: a society known for discipline, longevity, and social cohesion, yet where happiness often takes a back seat to duty and endurance.

 Trust weaves through everyday life in Finland, from neighborhoods to national institutions.